Flexacoin Price Hits $0.0061 on Top Exchanges (FXC)

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the dollar during the 1 day period ending at 13:00 PM Eastern on August 17th.
-Flexacoin has a total market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
-In the last seven days, Flexacoin has traded down 3.1% against the dollar.
-One Flexacoin coin can now be bought for about $0.0061 or 0.00000026 BTC on popular exchanges.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the US dollar during the one day period ending at 21:00 PM E.T. on August 20th.
+One Flexacoin coin can currently be purchased for about $0.0061 or 0.00000026 BTC on major cryptocurrency exchanges.
+Over the last week, Flexacoin has traded down 3.1% against the US dollar.
+Flexacoin has a market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.